CFdefense/rust-algorithms/Analysis/WEEK10.md

 c.
 C, the keys to the right of the search path.

 ###### Professor Kilmer claims that any three keys a in A, b in B, and c in C must satisfy a le b le c.
 Give a smallest possible counterexample to the professor's claim.
 (Note: Your counterexample should be in the form of a specific binary search tree T and key k.)

+       10
+      /  \
+     5    15
+    / \
+   1   8

+Insertion Order: {10,5,15,1,8}

+Search for 1:

+Path A: {}
+Path B: {10,5,1}
+Path C: {8,15}

+Given the above key T, when searching for k: 1 - From set C's: 8 violates the property as it is less than set B's: 10.

 ### Chapter 12.3 Exercise

 ##### Is the operation of deletion "commutative" in the sense that deleting x and then y from a binary search tree leaves the same tree as deleting y and then x?
 Argue why it is or give a counterexample.

+The deletion operation on a BST is commutative, this is due to deletion being deterministic based only on key comparisons, and each deletion depends only on the keys present at that moment.

+**Example:**

+Tree:
+      5
+     / \
+    3   8
+   / \
+  2   4

+**Case 1:**

+After Removing 3:

+    5
+   / \
+  4   8
+ /
+2

+After Removing 4:

+    5
+   / \
+  2   8

+**Case 2:**

+After Removing 4:

+    5
+   / \
+  3   8
+ /
+2

+After Removing 3:

+    5
+   / \
+  2   8

 ### Chapter 13.1 Exercise

 ##### Describe a red-black tree on n keys that realizes the largest possible ratio of red internal nodes to black internal nodes.
 What is this ratio?
 What tree has the smallest possible ratio, and what is the ratio?

+###### Describe a red-black tree on n keys that realizes the largest possible ratio of red internal nodes to black internal nodes.
+What is this ratio?

+A perfectly balanced red–black tree where every black node has two red children (and red nodes have only black children).
+The maximum posible ratio of red internal nodes to black internal nodes is a 1:1 ratio.

+###### What tree has the smallest possible ratio, and what is the ratio?

+The smallest possible ratio is 0: The situation where a RB tree has 0 red nodes.

+An example of such tree.

+        10(B)
+       /    \
+    6(B)    16(B)
+   /  \     /  \
+  2(B) 7(B)12(B)19(B)

 ### Chapter 13.3 Exercise